 To understand why I use the approach that I use for managing backups, consider the scenario where I’m in a location with limited or non-existent internet access (our favorite cabin at Lake of the Woods, say, or on a long flight with no wireless available), and I want to take a look at photos I took at some point in the past.
 This could be because I’m working on a project that requires those photos, because the person sitting next to me asked about a place I’ve traveled to, or just because I feel like it; each of those has happened many times.

 In fact, I am typing these words on Saturday afternoon at a cabin at Kalaloch on the Washington coast.
-As often is the case, I’m finding time to finish up something (this blog post) while off the grid – above you can see my current wireless options.
-And for those who’d say “just use your cell phone’s data plan,” you guys really need to get out more.
+As often is the case, I’m finding time to finish up something (this blog post) while off the grid.
+There is no internet connectivity available here, and for those who’d say “just use your cell phone’s data plan,” you guys really need to get out more.
 I have 0 or 1 bars of signal strength here on AT&T, and in any event it’s an old-fashioned Edge cellular network that doesn’t include data at all.

 That scenario demonstrates what I’m trying to accomplish.
 And I’m willing to do a few things to make it happen:

 - I’m willing to be rigorously consistent in how I process and store photos (and other documents – photos make up most of my backup stream, but the basic principles covered here apply to everything I backup).